cisagov/ScubaGear/docs/configuration/parameters.md

 ## OutJsonFileName

-**OutJsonFileName** specifies the base file name the uber output JSON file that is created after a ScubaGear run.
+**OutJsonFileName** specifies the base file name of the uber output JSON file that is created after a ScubaGear run.
 This should only be the base file name; the report UUID as well as the extension, `.json`, will automatically be added.

 | Parameter   | Value          |
 |-------------|----------------|